Current Supplier Security Requirements Addendum

 b.
 Contact and Service Level Agreement.
 Supplier shall: (i) post a method by which the public can contact Supplier to report security vulnerabilities; and (ii) use best efforts to respond to these reported security vulnerabilities within a commercially reasonable period of time based on the severity and impact of the vulnerability.

 c.
 Bug Bounty Program.
 Supplier agrees that Gravitational may make deliverables or results of the Services subject to Gravitational's own Bug Bounty Program ("BBP").
 Gravitational will notify Supplier of any material security-related vulnerabilities in the Services or deliverables identified through its BBP.
 Supplier understands that research and disclosures are governed by Gravitational's BBP, which requires good faith and responsible behavior by participants.

 1.3.
 Application and Network Penetration Testing.

 a.
 Annual Testing.
 Supplier shall, at least once per year, perform a suite of independent third-party tests.
 These tests will be performed upon: (i) the Services; (ii) all aspects of Supplier's internet-facing perimeter; and (iii) systems supporting the Services (such as build/release infrastructure).
-Supplier will supply Gravitational with full details (not just executive summaries) of all third-party tests from the previous year, including names of third-party testers and number of person hours used, severity of any identified issues, and current remediation status for such issues.
+Supplier will supply Gravitational with full details (not just executive summaries) of all third-party tests from the previous year, including names of third-party testers, number of person hours used, severity of any identified issues, and current remediation status for such issues.

 b.
 Sharing Results.
 Supplier shall, upon Gravitational's request and under suitable non-disclosure obligations, share with Gravitational: (i) confirmation that the tests required by this Section 1.3 were performed; and (ii) the third-party tests results from Sections 1.3(a)(i) and (ii) above.